mrdanishsaleem/github-unstar-pro/README.md

 github-unstar-pro
 ```

-Follow the prompts to enter your personal access token generated from your [GitHub account](https://github.com/settings/tokens).
-In a few moments, all your starred repositories will be unstarred.
-If you have a large number of starred projects, rerun the command as needed due to GitHub API limitations.
+Follow the prompts to enter your personal access token generated from your GitHub account.
+You can generate a personal access token [here](https://github.com/settings/tokens) and make sure to select repo as scope.
+Once entered, the tool will swiftly unstar all your repositories.
+For larger collections of starred projects, you may need to rerun the command due to GitHub API limitations.